cabforum/smime/SBR.md

 ## 8.8 Review of delegated parties

 Except for Delegated Third Parties, Enterprise RAs, and Technically Constrained Subordinate CAs that undergo an annual audit that meets the criteria specified in [Section 8.4](#84-topics-covered-by-assessment), the CA SHALL ensure the practices and procedures of delegated parties are in compliance with these Requirements and the relevant CP and/or CPS.
-The CA shall document the obligations of delegated parties and perform periodic internal audits of their adherence with those obligations.
+The CA shall document the obligations of delegated parties and perform monitoring on at least an annual basis of the delegated parties' adherence with those obligations.

 # 9. OTHER BUSINESS AND LEGAL MATTERS